wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data Enable encryption at rest for cluster data

 <a target="_blank" href="https://banzaicloud.com/blog/inject-secrets-into-pods-vault-revisited/">
-Banzai cloud vault</a> uses a mutating admission webhook to inject an executable into containers inside Pods, which then request secrets from Hashicorp Vault through special environment variable definitions.
+Banzai cloud vault</a> uses a mutating admission webhook to inject an executable into containers inside Pods, which then request secrets from HashiCorp Vault through special environment variable definitions.
 This project was inspired by a number of other projects (e.g. channable/vaultenv, hashicorp/envconsul), but one thing that makes it unique is that it is a daemonless solution.

 PROTIP: <a target="_blank" href="https://medium.com/@siri.c/inject-aws-secrets-to-containers-be55c859fbf6">BLOG</a>:
 Don't follow the Kubernetes default of storing credentials in Secret resource in plain text, for acess by everyone who has access to Kubernetes clusters.